enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Often, these are relatively new companies that are not behemoths in their industries.
 And they try to assert their unique value proposition through being socially conscious.
 Here are a few ways to do it.

+## Using influence to move others

+It’s not enough to merely start a conversation.
+Brands need to invite belief-driven consumers to act and drive the conversation.

+Sometimes, a brand’s influence can be indirect.
+For instance, if you’re doing research for policy makers, you can draw attention to areas that would create a good social outcome.
+This is the case of Today – a certified B-Corp design company.

+I had a chance to speak briefly with the firm’s CEO Damon O’Sullivan, who shared about their purpose-driven approach.

+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/361432082&amp;color=%235e3d8e&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe>

 ## Being ethical within their own supply chain

 As an example, the [fashion industry](https://www.theguardian.com/fashion/2017/apr/25/sustainable-clothing-fashion-revolution-week-rana-plaza-emma-watson) is notoriously bad in this aspect.
 Thus, startups or smaller fashion brands can tackle the issue and galvanise consumers into buying “slow fashion” instead.